Particle Image Velocimetry (PIV), Planar Laser Induced Fluorescence (PLIF)

 The upside of the current situation is that now, I am building the concept of experiment by myself rather than just performing some tests.
 The new design will allow me to collect data in a real fluidized bed rather than the current fixed particle scheme.
 I am focusing on sedimentation as a starting point and I will be working to get 3D particle tracking data in the new facility.
 This is a much smaller reactor incorporating much smaller particles and that would make it more difficult for performing PIV.
 We are planning to do some particle tracking and then lunch Tomographic PIV in this setup.

 The next idea is to use two immiscible fluids with the similar index of refraction inside a reactor so that we can prevent distortion of laser sheet and image due to the bubble shape.
-That would allow us to collect velocity field data in a bubble column and verify our numerical models against.
+That would allow us to collect velocity field data in a bubble column and verify our numerical models against it.
 A fluorescence dye in the bubbling phase would enable us to use PLIF for distinguishing the two phases.
 Another possibility would be to use tracer particles in only one of the phases.

 Free and Forced Convection Heat Transfer